 At DLA Piper, we believe great businesses can make a better world.
 That's why, every day, we help our clients to succeed, and be responsible, sustainable businesses.
 Our view is that, together, we can make business better.

 We have a responsible ethos and care about our people, our communities and the environment, and uphold high governance and ethical standards.
 As a firm, we actively engage with our people, our clients and our communities to understand evolving expectations, and ensure we meet and exceed those expectations.

 Our Responsible Business strategy encompasses our approach to our people, our communities and partners, and the environment.
 The Responsible Business team also ensures the firm has a joined-up approach to Sustainability and ESG work with our clients, supporting our service areas and lawyers with clarity on social and environmental risks and opportunities.

 DLA Piper has been a signatory to the UN Global Compact (UNGC) 10 Principles since 2013.
 We have aligned our strategies and operations with the universal principles on human rights, labour, anti-corruption and the environment.
-We publish an annual Communication on Progress to reaffirm our commitment to these principles and demonstrate our progress in working to achieve them.
+We publish an annual Communication on Progress, as part of our Sustainability Report, to reaffirm our commitment to these principles and demonstrate our progress in working to achieve them.
 Since the Sustainable Development Goals (SDGs) were agreed in 2015, we also embraced them as a guiding framework for achieving positive impact.
-Our latest UNGC Communication on Progress is published on our website.
+Our latest Sustainability Report is published on our website, click here.

 Simon Levine, Managing Partner